We also don't allow listings or products for items that enable or encourage people to make copies of copy-protected items.

 What are examples of products that enable duplication?

 Ripping software and books on how to copy copy-protected DVDs are examples of items that enable the bypassing of copy protection, and as such aren't allowed on eBay.

-What should I do if I see a listing that breaches this policy?
+What should I do if I see a listing or product that breaches this policy?